shundhammer/huha-linux-tips/doc/suse-tips.md

 Don't forget:

--The xfce4-terminal settings: Context menu -> "Preferences" -> Tab
+- The xfce4-terminal settings: Context menu -> "Preferences" -> Tab
 "Appearance"; "Dejavu Sans Mono Book 9" is a good choice.

 - The desktop settings: Right-click on the desktop, "Desktop Settings", tab